Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Simplified Version of the Model

-In Figure \ref{fig:simp2} we show two cuts made along the previous phase diagrams for $\omega_0^\prime = 0.1$ and $0.5$.
+In Figure \ref{fig:simp2} we show two cuts of the two dimensional phase diagrams for $\omega_0^\prime = 0.1$ and $0.5$.
 Again, top panels account for positive, attractive triadic interactions and lower panels for negative, repulsive ones.
 In (a), for $\omega_0^\prime = 0.1$, we observe a direct abrupt synchronization transition analogous to the one shown in Fig. \ref{fig:bi_pos} (a).
 The new feature to highlight here is that, if the backward simulations (obtained by decreasing $\xi$) are initialized with some clustered state with finite $R_1$ value, this state is maintained until $\xi$ becomes sufficiently negative to destroy such a state.
 The critical negative value of $\xi$ is larger and larger for higher level of synchronization of the initial state, since the depth of the minimum of the potential where the synchronized state resides depends on $R_1$, as previously shown.
 These results indicate that there is a large region of multistability where clusters of different level of synchronization can coexist.
 For larger $\omega_0^\prime = 0.5$ the synchronization transition is preceeded by the emergence of SW, as expected (see panel (b)).
 The SWs are characterized by a large value of the standard deviation of $R_1$, since $R_1$ is now oscillating in time.
 Also in the present case we have a clear hysteretic region.

 For repulsive triadic interaction, the SW regime occupies a quite large portion of the phase diagram for sufficiently distant peaks, i.e. sufficiently large $\omega_0^\prime$.
 This is evident both in panels (c) and (d).
-In particular for $\omega_0^\prime = 0.5$, the partially synchronized regimes are always standing waves and we are not able to observe a FS regime.
-For negative triadic interactions no hysteresis is observable for sufficieintly large $\omega_0^\prime$.
+In particular for $\omega_0^\prime = 0.5$, the partially synchronized regimes are always characterized by standing waves and we are not able to observe a FS regime.
+For negative triadic interactions no hysteresis is observable for sufficiently large $\omega_0^\prime$.